llwp/website/docs/docs/community.md

 ## Contributing

 We welcome community contributions!
-Please see the [CONTRIBUTING.md](https://github.com/fonoster/fonoster/blob/main/CONTRIBUTING.md) file in the respective Fonoster repository for instructions on how to submit changes.
+Please see the [CONTRIBUTING.md](https://github.com/fonoster/fonoster/blob/main/CONTRIBUTING.md) file in the main Fonoster repository for instructions on how to submit changes.
 If you want to make more elaborate or controversial changes, please discuss them with the community before sending a pull request.

 ## Developer Meetings